im-mou/items-manager/README.md

     -   How does the user wants to use this app to determine how to implement a good UX for searching, filtering and navegation in general.
     -   How do they would like to search the price (exact values, a range or both)
     -   etc...
+-   Due to my day job, it took me way too long to create all the components, and because of that I couldn't do extensive testing. :(